 It will help you navigate what receipts you need and how you need to log them.
 This will make filling out your forms much easier as well as help guide your tax preparer.
 Many tax preparers AND IRS workers to be honest, don’t fully understand the tax laws when related to childcare.
 It’s a unique business so that makes it complicated.

-You will need to go to irs.gov and print out each of the following forms.
+You will need to go to irs.gov and print out each of the following forms to begin with.
 I print out two.
 One so I can use pencil and erase and scribble until I get it right.
 The other I fill out with a pen, nice and neat once I have finished all of my changes.
 And you’re going to need an EIN number for your home daycare business taxes.

 You’ll need the following forms: